 - 2 medium beets peeled

 - 1/4 cup all purpose flour

 - Preheat oven to 225°.

-- In another mixing bowl combine the potato starch, flour, and salt.
+- In another large mixing bowl combine the potato starch, flour, and salt.

 - Carefully use the paper towel to wring out excess liquid in the veggies, then transfer them into the bowl with the flour.
 Toss the grated veggies with the flour mixture until well combined.

 - Heat oil in a skillet or large pot to about 350° degrees, and line a large plate with 3 layers of paper towel to catch extra oil.
 Form the batter into very thin latke patties, and fry on each side for about 2-4 minutes, checking often.

 - Transfer to the paper towel lined dish, and repeat with the rest of the batter.

 - Keep the latkes warm in the oven until ready to serve.

 - Serve with apple sauce, or your favorite toppings.